-I’ve been collecting clever ways of slotting flat stock together since I first read Nomadic Furniture back in 1999, well before the advent of the accessible hobby-class CNC tools that, today, make manufacturing parts like these pretty easy.
-Now, the world is full of people designing models, project enclosures, sculpture, furniture, and all kinds of other cool stuff to be assembled from parts made on laser cutters and CNC routers, and I keep expecting a definitive book or website to emerge that covers the “bag of tricks” in an organized way.
-So far, I haven’t found it.
-I may have missed it.
-Or maybe this article can serve as a jumping-off point.
-In any case, I think it’s time to open up my file.
+I’ve been collecting clever ways of slotting flat stock together since I first read Nomadic Furniture back in 1999, well before the advent of the accessible hobby-class CNC tools that today make manufacturing parts like these pretty easy.
+Now, the world is full of people designing models, project enclosures, sculpture, furniture, and all kinds of other cool stuff to be assembled from parts made on laser cutters and CNC routers.
+I keep expecting a definitive book or website to emerge that covers the “bag of tricks” in an organized way, but so far, I haven’t found it.
+Maybe this article can serve as a jumping-off point.
+In any case, I think it’s time to share my notebook of CNC panel joinery.

 In presenting this material, I want to first acknowledge my respect for the world’s established and ancient traditions of joinery.
 I do not for a moment imagine that any of this is fundamentally new.
 But I do see a need to organize this information to address the needs of the the small CNC tool operator who wants to make interlocking, self-aligning and/or demountable joints in flat stock, for instance plywood or sheet plastic.
 Or just to inspire her.